Blog / Account takeover , Fraud analytics , Payment fraud

 People handing each other packages

 Like traditional payment methods, digital wallets are vulnerable to account takeover.
-Last year saw a record-breaking number of data-breaches and the highest percentage of bad bot traffic in years.
+We are seeing record-breaking numbers of data breaches and the highest percentage of bad bot traffic.
 Most of this data is swiped through phishing attacks, credential stuffing, data breaches and card skimmers.

 Stolen credentials can be used to identify other accounts with the same logins.
 Of course, this includes digital wallets.